Akhil-peram/python/README.md

  **Strings**

-  A sequence data type which stores a character (i.e A gropu of characters is called a string or just one character sometimes :)
+  A sequence data type which stores a character (i.e A group of characters is called a string or just one character sometimes :)
   In python anything in between quotes either " " or ' ' is a string

        name="Ironman"